TingleyWJ/Pokevoice/README.md

 # Pokevoice
 Pokevoice is a small WPF application that uses Microsoft's Cognitive Speech Service to do real-time Speech to Text for quick reference when playing Pokemon.

 The app currently showcases quick information about all 898 pokemon, up to date for Generation 8 (Galar).
-Additional data for Alolan & Galarian forms, unique forms, e.g. Rotom (Wash) or Indeedee (Male/Female), as well as Megas, is also available.
+Additional data for Alolan & Galarian forms, unique forms, e.g. Rotom (Wash) or Indeedee (Male/Female), as well as Mega Evolutions, is also available.

 Additionally, Pokevoice supports changes made for popular Pokemon ROM Hacks, Renegade Platinum, and Eternal X/Wilting Y. Stat changes for those can be activated and deactivated by the vocal commands:
+* Renegade Mode
-* Activate [Renegade/Eternal] Mode
+* Eternal Mode
-* Deactivate [Renegade/Eternal] Mode
+* No Mode

 ## Current Information Listed
 * Name